 This command displays the installed system oscillator type.
-It is either MS-OCXO, HS-OCXO or US-OCXO.
+It is either TCXO, MS-OCXO, HS-OCXO, US-OCXO or Rubidium.
+The standard oscillator type is the TCXO.

-Command: sysosctype

-RTM3205 reply: Installed Oscillator is MS-OCXO.
+Command: sysosctype TychoII reply: Installed Oscillator is TCXO.

 sysrootfs

 This command returns the currently loaded linux root file system, either 0 or 1, where 0 is the factory-installed root file system and 1 is the upgraded root file system.